CartoDB/crankshaft/README.md

 Developers shall create a new topic branch from `develop` for any new feature or bugfix and commit their changes to it and eventually merge back into the `develop` branch.
-When a new release is required a Pull Request will be open againt the `develop` branch.
+When a new release is required a Pull Request will be open against the `develop` branch.

 The `develop` pull requests will be handled by the release manage, who will merge into master where new releases are prepared and tagged.